|Written and Edited by: MarkEAW

 planes to each mission.

-(for version 1.60) there was code added by MrJelly
+There was code added by MrJelly

 to allow the ExtraSquads value to be transmitted to other